 Take advantage of a powerful, collaborative coding environment for both SAS® and Python programmers.

 In addition to using the SAS language, you can access SAS algorithms from Jupyter Notebook using Python.
-SAS Machine Learning on SAS Analytics Cloud provides a unified experience for generating models, assessing output and gaining insights.
+SAS Machine Learning provides a unified experience for generating models, assessing output and gaining insights.
 You can access the same machine learning algorithms and data that are available via SAS programming in SAS® Studio.

 Try it.
 Love it?
 Buy it.

-Try SAS Machine Learning on Analytics Cloud for free, and see firsthand how easy it is to get programmatic access to some of the most powerful data science applications available – featuring world-class SAS Analytics.
-If you like SAS Machine Learning, Analytics Cloud offers simplified licensing with a try-to-buy path that features user-based pricing, self-administration, and the ability to share projects and data with other team members.
+Try SAS Machine Learning and see firsthand how easy it is to get programmatic access to some of the most powerful data science applications available – featuring world-class SAS Analytics.
+If you like SAS Machine Learning, we offer simplified licensing with a try-to-buy path that features user-based pricing, self-administration, and the ability to share projects and data with other team members.

-Explore More on SAS® Machine Learning on Analytics Cloud & Beyond
+Explore More on SAS® Machine Learning & Beyond

 To browse resources by type, select an option below.